skyeskup/Skyeskup/README.md

 I love sitting with homies and people has c+h on their name!!
-If u want to block me or unfriend me go ahead u really don't care and if u want us to start over I would I am a talkative person and I love to yap!!I have some fav character rouge, honey , cream , and shelly !!!
+If u want to block me or unfriend me go ahead u really don't care and if u want us to start over I would I am a talkative person and I love to yap!!I have some fav character rouge, honey , cream , maki , and shelly !!!